MicrosoftDocs/SupportArticles-docs/support/azure/general/unable-to-execute-the-embedded-application-error-backup-agent.md

 ---
-title: "Unable to execute the embedded application" error when install Microsoft Azure backup agent
+title: Unable to execute the embedded application error when install Microsoft Azure backup agent
 description: Describes how to fix the "Unable to execute the embedded application" error that occurs when you install Microsoft Azure backup agent.
 author: genlin
 ms.author: genli